 6) Analyzing the Ways You Communicate

 The inability to communicate in healthy ways is the basis for the majority of problems in a relationship.
-Conflicts are bound to arise in partnerships, but by learning to communicate your positions clearly, you can turn conflict into constructive discussion.
+Conflicts are bound to arise in partnerships, but by learning to communicate your positions clearly, you can turn conflict into a constructive discussion.
 Communication is a skill that requires conscious effort.
 What may seem clear to you may not always be fully understood by your partner.
 It’s important for you to speak your mind rather than to expect one another to read moods and body language, which are open to misinterpretation.

 Analysis of the methods you and your partner use to communicate offers insight into misinterpretation.
 A therapist can guide you toward functional forms of communication that alleviate misunderstandings.
 Learning new ways to communicate can seem unnatural at first but will help you and your partner to support and nurture each other.